Admissions

 How many students do you accept to WIHI?

-• We can accept up to 160 students for 9th grade, with priority given to 8th grade WIMA students, siblings & children of staff members.
+• We can accept up to 150 students for 9th grade, with priority given to 8th grade WIMA students, siblings & children of staff members, granted all application requirements have been met.

 Do I need to register my child with our local high school if we currently attend a charter, online, private or going back to our "local" district?